-Crow Nation: Tribal History And Inclusion Of US President Barack Obama
+Crow Nation: Tribal History and Adoption of US President Barack Obama

 Crow Nation, or Crow Tribe as they call themselves, arrived at their English name humorously.